-When my dentist told me that my mouth produces more saliva than any patient he has ever seen in his thirty-year career, I was alarmed.
+When my dentist told me that my mouth produced more saliva than any patient he had ever seen in his thirty-year career, I was alarmed.
 He asked if I were taking medication for Parkinson’s Disease.
 I told him I wasn’t.
 He asked if I were being poisoned.
 Not that I know of, I replied.
-Have you been exposed to nerve gas such as sarin or to botulism or hemlock?
-No, no and no. I found some relief from my anxiety when he told me that, barring some underlying cause, producing excessive saliva is a good thing in that it kills plaque and helps prevent cavities.
-I am pleased to disclose that my oral health is optimized by a condition called hypersalivation.
+Have you been exposed to nerve gas such as sarin or to botulism or to hemlock?
+No, no and no. I found some relief from my anxiety when he told me that, barring some underlying cause, producing excessive saliva is a good thing in that it kills plaque and prevents cavities.
+I am pleased to share with you that my oral health is optimized by a condition called hypersalivation.

-I admit it: I am a drooler, a driveller and a slobberer.
+I admit it: I am a drooler, a driveler and a slobberer.
 I have suffered the embarrassment of the involuntary emission of saliva and feel it cascade down my chin during conversations with both strangers and intimates.
-Rather than wear a drool cup, I decided to embrace my slobber and celebrate it through photographs with this series.
+Rather than wear a drool cup, I decided to embrace my slobber and celebrate it through the photographs in this series.

 While I am excited by the joyous visual exploration of my dribble, the photographs also reveal the inglorious, inexorable markers of aging.
 I set out to photograph my prodigious saliva with its bubbles, reflections of light and its interaction with a shape-shifting tongue.
-What else the photographs show is not what I wanted to confront: sun-damaged, sagging skin, creased lips, an inscrutably textured and discolored tongue, stained teeth, crater-like pores and nose hairs which seem to grow at an ever-increasing rate the older I get, among other signs of middle age.
+What else the photographs show is not what I wanted to confront: sun-damaged, sagging skin, creased lips, an inscrutably textured and discolored tongue, stained teeth, crater-like pores and nose hairs that seem to grow at an ever-increasing rate the older I get.